-Story in the Public Square TV and radio broadcasts year-round from our flagship station, Rhode Island PBS, in Providence, Rhode Island, bringing some of America's finest non-fiction and fiction authors, filmmakers, journalists, still photographers, scholars and others to television,
+Story in the Public Square TV and radio broadcasts year-round from our flagship station, Rhode Island PBS, in Providence, Rhode Island, bringing some of America's finest authors, poets, artists, filmmakers, journalists, musicians, still photographers, scholars and other great storytellers to television,

-Following the September 2018 coast-to-coast launch, the program is now carried in 22 of the top 25 markets in America, 44 of the top 50, and 84 of the top 100, with 491 total broadcasts weekly.
-I co-host and co-produce with Jim Ludes and also edit many episodes.
+Following the September 2018 coast-to-coast launch, the program is now carried in 24 of the top 25 markets in America, 46 of the top 50, and 85 of the top 100.
+I co-host and co-produce with Jim Ludes and also edit some episodes.

 ||KID NUMBER ONE: AVAILABLE NOW!|

 My 17th book, "Kid Number One: A story of heart, soul and business, featuring Alan Hassenfeld and Hasbro," was published in hardcover and Kindle and Nook editions on September 24, 2019.
 Read an excerpt, see exclusive photos, order the book from Amazon, Barnes and Noble,

 and elsewhere, and more on the web site.
 Check out the Facebook Page.
 And follow @Kid_number on Twitter.